openharmony/docs/en/device-dev/subsystems/subsys-boot-init-jobs.md

 ```
 The differences in job configuration are described as follows:

-1. **name** and **cmds** are mandatory for a job, and **cmds** must contain commands supported by the system.
+1. <strong>name</strong> and <strong>cmds</strong> are mandatory for a job, and <strong>cmds</strong> must contain commands supported by the system.

-2. **condition** is an optional attribute of a job.
-It indicates that the job is triggered only when the specified condition is met; that is, the job will not be invoked in a specific phase by the code or the **trigger** command.
+2. <strong>condition</strong> is an optional attribute of a job.
+It indicates that the job is triggered only when the specified condition is met; that is, the job will not be invoked in a specific phase by the code or the <strong>trigger</strong> command.

 3. The job name must comply with the specified rules.
-For a job whose condition is a system parameter, its name is prefixed with **param:**.
+For a job whose condition is a system parameter, its name is prefixed with <strong>param:</strong>.

-4. Commands in a renamed job can be executed only after being triggered by the **trigger** command in other executable job command groups.
-By default, the **trigger** command is executed in the post-init phase.
+4. Commands in a renamed job can be executed only after being triggered by the <strong>trigger</strong> command in other executable job command groups.
+By default, the <strong>trigger</strong> command is executed in the post-init phase.

 5. An existing job name can be used in different files.
 Jobs with the same name are regarded as the same job.
 When jobs with the same name are executed, the commands in these jobs are executed together.

 6. For a conditional job, a condition is usually a system parameter.
 You can set a specific value so that the job is triggered when the condition is met.
 You can also set the value to an asterisk (*) so that the job is triggered whenever the condition is met, regardless of the parameter value.

-7. For the small system, the commands in a job cannot be triggered by the **trigger** command in the post-init phase.
+7. For the small system, the commands in a job cannot be triggered by the <strong>trigger</strong> command in the post-init phase.